 What does a positive result of a TB test mean?
 Once a person is positive, is that going to be positive for the rest of his/her life?

-If the body's immune system is unable to stop the bacteria from growing, the bacteria can cause disease.
-People with TB disease or active TB usually have one or more symptoms of TB and may be contagious.
-Symptoms of TB affecting the lungs, the most common site of infection, include:
+Tuberculosis disease: If the body's immune system is unable to keep the bacteria in check, the infection can result in active tuberculosis.
+People with active TB usually have one or more symptoms of the disease and may be very contagious to others.
+While TB typically affects the lungs, the brain, kidneys, spine, and other organs can also be affected.
+General symptoms include:

 - Feeling weak or sick